John Key: Post-prime ministerial career

 Following his resignation, Key stated that he would leave Parliament before the 2017 general election.
 However, he stated that he would resign within six months of the election so as to not trigger a by-election in the electorate.
 He gave his valedictory speech in Parliament on 22 March 2017 and formally resigned the following month, on 14 April.

 In May 2017, Key was appointed to the board of directors of Air New Zealand, and took up the position on 1 September 2017.
 He was also appointed chairman of ANZ Bank New Zealand, taking up the position on 18 October 2017.
 On 31 March 2020, Key stood down as a director of Air New Zealand.
 He joined the board of American cybersecurity company Palo Alto Networks in 2019.

 On 3 September 2025, Key along with fellow former Prime Minister Helen Clark attended the 2025 China Victory Day Parade held in Beijing's Forbidden City on 3 September 2025 to mark the 80th anniversary of Japan's surrender at the end of World War II.
 The two former heads of governments also met with General Secretary of the Chinese Communist Party and Chinese President Xi Jinping.
-The two former Prime Ministers were among 70 special international guests invited by Xi to attend the military parade alongside Russian President Vladimir Putin, North Korean Supreme Leader Kim Jong Un and Belarussian President Alexander Lukashenko.
+The two former Prime Ministers were among 70 special international guests invited by Xi to attend the military parade alongside Russian President Vladimir Putin, North Korean Supreme Leader Kim Jong Un and Belarusian President Alexander Lukashenko.
 Chinese Ambassador Wang Xiaolong praised the two Prime Ministers for attending the commemorative events, stating that China and New Zealand had fought side by side during World War II.

+In February 2026, Key joined the board of New Zealand education company Crimson Education, taking up the position of chairman.